The Mycoplasma Pneumoniae Antibodies (IgG,IgM) test contains 1 test with 2 biomarkers.

 Occasionally, testing may be performed to find more mycoplasma species.
 Infections caused by Mycoplasma hominis, Mycoplasma genitalium, and Ureaplasma urealyticum are less frequent than infections caused by Mycoplasma pneumoniae.
 These organisms are primarily sexually transmitted in adults.
 In men, they can cause nongonococcal urethritis and some prostate inflammation, while in women, they can occasionally be linked to vaginal discharge and pelvic inflammatory disease.
 When a baby is delivered through an infected birth canal, M. hominis and U. urealyticum can be transferred from the mother to the newborn.
 For the first few years of their lives, they usually inhabit babies.
 In rare cases, they can lead to systemic infections in young children and those with weakened immune systems.

-Conditions where a Mycoplasma Pneumoniae Antibodies test is recommended:
+A Mycoplasma Pneumoniae IgG IgM Antibodies test is necessary for:

 The main purpose of mycoplasma testing is to identify Mycoplasma pneumoniae as the source of a respiratory tract infection.
 Additionally, a systemic illness that is suspected to be brought on by mycoplasma may be diagnosed with its aid.